-- a.
-DESE approved biology 1 credit; - b.
-DESE approved physical science 1 credit; and - e.
-A third unit that is either: - o An additional science credit approved by DESE; or - A computer science flex credit may be taken in the place of a third science credit.
+a.
+DESE approved biology - 1 credit;

+b.
+DESE approved physical science - 1 credit; and

+c.
+A third unit that is either:

+o An additional science credit approved by DESE; or

+A computer science flex credit may be taken in the place of a third science credit.